-The motion sought profiling of Muslim men ages 15 to 30 “from a handful of countries and ethnicities.”
-Premise was that all Muslims are not terrorists but all terrorists seem to be Muslim.
+The motion sought to profile of Muslim men ages 15 to 30 “from a handful of countries and ethnicities.”
+The premise was that all Muslims are not terrorists but all terrorists seem to be Muslim.

 Asra Nomani told the audience of the show who later favored profiling: “I stand before you and I say, profile me.
 Profile my family.
 Profile my father because inside of our Muslim community, I fundamentally believe that we have failed to police ourselves.
 We have failed our country here in America.
 We have failed our world.”

 Her statement reminded me of a famous Gore Vidal quote: “Persuading people to vote against their own best interests has been the awesome genius of the American political elite.”